dotnet/android-samples/GLDiagnostics/README.md

----
-name: Xamarin.Android - GL Diagnostics
-description: This sample is now obsolete.
-Please use GLDiagnostics-1.0.
-This sample tests all possible graphics configuration options and outputs valid ones.
-page_type: sample
-languages:
-- csharp
-products:
-- xamarin
-urlFragment: gldiagnostics
----
 # GL Diagnostics

-### This sample is now obsolete.
+## This sample is now obsolete.
 Please use GLDiagnostics-1.0.

 This sample tests all possible graphics configuration options and outputs valid ones.